 Who has the custody of my DMPAM managed assets?

 DMP uses the services of OneVue, a professional portfolio administrator, listed on the ASX.
 All client assets are held by Citicorp Nominees pursuant to a Custody Agreement.

 Does DMPAM compare returns to a benchmark?

 DMPAM measures performance relative to agreed benchmarks for all individual client portfolios.
-In the case of the Australian Small Caps Trust, the benchmark is the S&P/ASX Small Ordinaries Accumulation Index.

 How does DMPAM focus on "gross of franking credit" returns to benefit investors?

 DMPAM constantly monitors corporate activity in the listed sector which involves the payment of fully franked dividends as part of the capital management initiative.
 Likewise DMPAM looks for undervalued franking credits implicit in regular dividend payments.